IPsec

 In computing, Internet Protocol Security (IPsec) is a secure network protocol suite that authenticates and encrypts packets of data to provide secure encrypted communication between two computers over an Internet Protocol network.
 It is used in virtual private networks (VPNs).

 IPsec includes protocols for establishing mutual authentication between agents at the beginning of a session and negotiation of cryptographic keys to use during the session.
 IPsec can protect data flows between a pair of hosts (host-to-host), between a pair of security gateways (network-to-network), or between a security gateway and a host (network-to-host).

 IPsec uses cryptographic security services to protect communications over Internet Protocol (IP) networks.
 It supports network-level peer authentication, data origin authentication, data integrity, data confidentiality (encryption), and protection from replay attacks.

-The protocol was designed by a committee instead of being designed via a competition.
-Some experts criticized it, stating that it is complex and with a lot of options, which has a devastating effect on a security standard.
-There is alleged interference of the NSA to weaken its security features.

 History

 Starting in the early 1970s, the Advanced Research Projects Agency sponsored a series of experimental ARPANET encryption devices, at first for native ARPANET packet encryption and subsequently for TCP/IP packet encryption; some of these were certified and fielded.
 From 1986 to 1991, the NSA sponsored the development of security protocols for the Internet under its Secure Data Network Systems (SDNS) program.
 This brought together various vendors including Motorola who produced a network encryption device in 1988.
 The work was openly published from about 1988 by NIST and, of these, Security Protocol at Layer 3 (SP3) would eventually morph into the ISO standard Network Layer Security Protocol (NLSP).

 In 1992, the US Naval Research Laboratory (NRL) was funded by DARPA CSTO to implement IPv6 and to research and implement IP encryption in 4.4 BSD, supporting both SPARC and x86 CPU architectures.
 DARPA made its implementation freely available via MIT.
 Under NRL's DARPA-funded research effort, NRL developed the IETF standards-track specifications (RFC 1825 through RFC 1827) for IPsec.
 NRL's IPsec implementation was described in their paper in the 1996 USENIX Conference Proceedings.
 NRL's open-source IPsec implementation was made available online by MIT and became the basis for most initial commercial implementations.

 The Internet Engineering Task Force (IETF) formed the IP Security Working Group in 1992 to standardize openly specified security extensions to IP, called IPsec.
 The NRL developed standards were published by the IETF as RFC 1825 through RFC 1827.